What are Wetlands and why do we care?

 Work with your local municipalities to ensure wetlands are protected.

-Reduce or eliminate the pesticides and fertilizers you use on your own property.
+Reduce or eliminate the pesticides and fertilizers you use on your property.

-Talk to friends and neighbors about wetland protection in your region.
+Talk to friends and neighbours about wetland protection in your region.

 Donate time or money to causes that protect our ecosystems and waterways, such as A Greener Future.